MarcosValens/MarcosValens/README.md

 # 💻 Marcos Valens

-🚀 *Full Stack Developer | Passionate about IT and software development*
+🚀 *Project Manager & Full Stack Developer | Passionate about IT and software development*

 ## 📌 About Me
 I am a full-stack developer with experience in technologies such as Java, Spring Boot, JavaScript, TypeScript, Angular, RxJS, Vue, Blazor, .NET, and SQL.
 I am passionate about IT and follow SOLID principles in my developments.